sweattep/modern_quotes/README.md

 >Building any sort of web-based business dependent on some irreplaceable third party, such as Google, is risky.

 >You can do it part-time.
 You can work from anywhere.
 I think the work will be interesting and I’ll be doing it too.
-I think the work will be important, which is why I’m doing it.
+I think the work will be important, which is why I'm doing it.

 >admission never translated into compensatory action or a genuine commitment to refrain from future interference